braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/sql_segments.md

 Your incremental refresh query must additionally adhere to the following rules:

 - Write a single SQL statement (that is, only one operator condition can be used).
 Do not include any semicolons.
-To create a query with multiple statements, use the classic SQL editor instead.
 - Your SQL must have the following columns: `user_id`, `$start_date`, and an aggregation function (such as `COUNT`).
 Any SQL saved without these three fields will result in an error.

 {% alert tip %}